 I’ve been a huge fan of Davanti Enoteca since the first time I went so its about time I had a post on them.
-Davanti is fantastic for dinner but this post is on brunch which it turns out is pretty great too.
+Davanti is a fantastic Italian restaurant for dinner but this post is on brunch which it turns out is pretty great too.
 We came here on a Saturday morning post-Little Italy’s farmer’s market and there were plenty of tables.
 Always nice to not wait 45 min+ for brunch.

 There are two appetizers that you absolutely must start with, and luckily they are available for brunch.
 These are the focaccia di Recco a Ligurian style baked focaccia filled with soft cow cheese (add the honeycomb option) or the vasi with ricotta and honeycomb.
 Not both at the same time mind you because they are quite similar but one time order one and the next time the other.
 I personally prefer the vasi but most people I know like the focaccia di Recco better.